-- With regard to the problem of hunger in the world, do you act as Philip, as Andrew or like the boy? - The people wanted a Messiah who would be a strong and powerful king.
-Do we want a powerful Messiah in our life too, to take away all of our problems?
-Or do we submit as He did and accept what God has given us and follow rather than conquer?
+- In the face of the problem of hunger in the world, do you act as Philip, as Andrew or like the boy? - The people wanted a Messiah who would be a strong and powerful king.
+Today, many follow populist leaders.
+What does today's Gospel tell us about this?

 Yahweh is my light and my salvation, whom should I fear?
 Yahweh is the fortress of my life, whom should I dread?
-(Ps 27:1)
+(Ps 27: 1)